TTArtisan 17mm f/1.8 Air - Real-World Review

 Because it’s exactly what it needs to be: A barebones, wide-angle prime that won’t break the bank.

-That's exactly the pitfall with reviewing something like this the old-fashioned way.
-The price point all but exempts it from criticism.
+That's the trouble with reviewing something like this lens, the old-fashioned way.

 TTArtisan 17mm f/1.8 Air + Fujifilm X-T4.

-I'm not going to hand you a pros and cons list or MTF charts.
+I'm not going to hand you a pros-and-cons list or MTF charts.

-No need for me to rehash the same talking points that are inevitably already floating around.
-I’m not going to waste your time confirming that a lens released in 2026 can acquire focus properly.
+I won’t waste your time confirming that a lens released in 2026 can focus properly.

 So instead of copy/paste boilerplate, I come to you with a write-up on how it performed in my real-world workflow instead.
-Using it in instances where I actually need it to perform and get results.

 Not for test shots of brick walls or my backyard.

-How Does the TTArtisan 17mm f/1.8 Air Perform in Real-World Use?
+So, How Does the TTArtisan 17mm f/1.8 Air Perform in Real-World Use?

 Documenting a parade (event photography)

-The 17mm was unobtrusive, easy to move with, and wide enough to fit the chaos of a crowded event into the frame.
-It also made the somewhat-chunky X-H2S look and feel noticeably smaller, which matters a lot when you're pointing a camera at strangers, and for general quality of life when I’m out for hours and hours.
+It also made the somewhat-chunky X-H2S look and feel noticeably smaller, which matters a lot when you're pointing a camera at strangers, as well as for general quality of life if you’re out working for hours and hours.

 Video & b-roll in downtown Chicago

-The dreaded two-camera shlep.
+Yep.
+The dreaded two-camera slog.

 Running two cameras at once is unfailingly tedious, but the diminutive size of this lens made it about as painless a process as I’ve yet experienced.